Head of Developer | Head of Real Estate | Head of Real Estate Disputes

 This website will offer limited functionality in this browser.
 We only support the recent versions of major browsers like Chrome, Firefox, Safari, and Edge.

-This legal update provides a summary of legal and regulatory changes over the last six months.
+This legal update provides a summary of legal and regulatory changes over the last three months.

 We’ve identified key issues and legislative updates that may impact your business and split them into high, medium and low impact issues in our developer and property insights summary.
-These include everything from Real Estate Disputes and Land Registry to conservation covenants.
+These include everything from the Building Safety Act to cases about interpretation of documents.

 Move through the key changes to check what is important for your business.